 When it comes to choosing a detox, or a cleanse, or any healthy habit, your main focus should be one thing only: You.

-Along with that comes everything you may need to do your own UnDetox in a way that makes you feel empowered, strengthened, lighter, refreshed and ready for the wildness that life inevitably always hands over just when you think you've got your shizzle sorted.
+Along with that comes everything you may need to do your own UnDetox in a way that makes you feel empowered, strengthened, lighter, refreshed and ready for the wildness that life inevitably always hands over just when you think you’ve got your life sorted.
 And so, if you are going to do a detox, you might as well do it in the way that supports your health, not anyone else’s.

-5 Tips For Designing Your Best UNDetox Ever
+5 Tips For Designing Your Best Detox Ever (an undetox)

 1. The First Question To Ask – And Then Do!